gitworkflows/meshplay/getnighthawk/CONTRIBUTING.md

 This repository and site are available as open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

-### About Layer5
+### About Khulnasoft

 **Community First**
-<p>The <a href="https://layer5.io">Layer5</a> community represents the largest collection of service mesh projects and their maintainers in the world.</p>
+<p>The <a href="https://khulnasoft.com">Khulnasoft</a> community represents the largest collection of service mesh projects and their maintainers in the world.</p>

 **Open Source First**
 <p>Our projects establish industry standards and enable service developers, owners, and operators with repeatable patterns and best practices for managing all aspects of distributed services.
-Our shared commitment to the open source spirit push the Layer5 community and its projects forward.</p>
+Our shared commitment to the open source spirit push the Khulnasoft community and its projects forward.</p>